blindpill/notes/README.md

-You can¹ reach me at @blindpill on Twitter
+My name is Nicolás and you can reach me at @blindpill on Twitter

-¹[Citation needed]